ByteBigBoss/OmniUI/README.md

-# Next.js OmniUI StarterKit with Mantine, Aceternity, NextUI, MagicUI, Shadcn, PrimeReact, Shoelace and GSAP
+# Next.js OmniUI StarterKit with Mantine, Aceternity, NextUI, MagicUI, Shadcn, PrimeReact, Shoelace, Framer Motion and GSAP

 Welcome to the **Next.js StarterKit**, a full-fledged boilerplate integrating multiple UI libraries.
 This starter kit offers a flexible and efficient development environment for building stunning web applications using: